Colbert King on "the calamity in our midst":

 We know that children, particularly young male African Americans, benefit from parental marriage and from having a father in the home.
 Today, the majority of black children are born to single, unmarried mothers.

 Sixteen, unmarried and having a baby?
 No problem.
 Here are your food stamps, cash assistance and medical coverage.
 Can't be bothered with the kid?
-No sweat, there's foster care.Imagine if Michelle Obama, instead of taking on the trumped-up childhood obesity epidemic, had chosen the broken black family as her pet issue.
+No sweat, there's foster care.Imagine if Michelle Obama had chosen the broken black family as her pet issue.
 Mrs. Obama is in a unique position to do some real good.
 She's fully qualified to speak about the virtues of the intact black family, having emerged from one and created one of her own, and she has the ear and the admiration of the black community.
 But she and her husband rarely mention it.

 Make the young father step up to his responsibilities?

 Consider this statement I received from a sexual health coordinator and youth programs coordinator in the District concerning a teen mother she is counseling: "She recently had a child by a man who is 24 years old and has 5 other children.
 He is homeless and does not work, but knows how to work young girls very well. . . .This young man is still trying to have more children."

 He's a cause.
 Our community deals with his consequences.